whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-15-Square-Hearts-Subscription-Box-June-2016-Review.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** So this was my first Square Hearts box and honestly, it will be my last.
-I am not impressed by the quality of the items especially for a $49.99 box.
+I am not impressed by the quality of the items especially for a $49.99 box, and it definitely did not feel like I received $200 worth of products.
 When compared to other subscription boxes at that price point, you receive much more value and products that come from a well known brand.
 The idea is great - a curation of clothing, accessories and beauty products, but sadly they send out items that are cheap and of low quality.
 Maybe it's just me and maybe I'm just too spoiled with what other subscription boxes send out, but hey, if I'm paying the same and get better products elsewhere, I'm going elsewhere.
 But that's just me.
 With that said, because I received a free gift with beauty and skincare products, that made this box worth the cost.
 So in the end I am happy with what I received, but will not continue to subscribe.

 I didn't do a price breakdown for this review because most of the brands are those that do not have a website of their own or can only be bought through wholesale.
 But if you want to know more about this subscription and what they tend to send out, go to their website [www.squarehearts.com](https://www.squarehearts.com){:target="_blank"} to get more info.
 I'd also suggest doing a search of their past reviews as well.